Updated August 2023

 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
-I have opted not to catalogue data prior to 1890 since record counts decrease substantially prior to the decade of the 1900s.
+I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1910s.
 I am looking for German national temperature rankings for all months and years.
-Drip me a line if you have that information.
-Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
+Drop me a line if you have that information.
+Time stamps for when I last updated counts are located in the upper left-hand corner of each chart.
 Also, drop me a note if you see an error or if you have suggestions for improvements.

 For the following data sets of record of monthly high minimums and low maximums I have opted not to boldly highlight ratios greater than 10 to 1.
 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1910s.
 Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
 Drop me a note if you see an error or if you have suggestions for improvements.

 All of the data listed below is part of this one chart.
-The ratio of monthly record high minimums to low maximums for the 2000s and 2010s are higher than any other decade since the 1900s:
+The ratio of monthly record high minimums to low maximums for the 2020s (so far) is higher than any other decade since the 1900s: